canonical/oci-factory/src/workflow-engine/README.md

 # NOTE: typically, we'll use Terraform to manage Juju charms, so install it too
 sudo snap install terraform --classic

+# We might also need poetry to build the wheel file for the charm, so...
+sudo apt update
+sudo apt install python3-virtualenv virtualenv venv
+. venv/bin/activate
+# Drop the https_proxy is not running on PS6
+https_proxy="http://squid.internal:3128" pip install poetry
 ```